Siddysimon/InfoPigeonSandbox/README.md

 7.)
 Last but not least, log in as the administration, click the gear icon in the top right and navigate to Administration -> Plugins.
 From there make sure all plugins except the following ones are enabled:

--Bookmarks
--Front Page Demo
--Diagnostics
--Embed
--Tag Cloud
--Web Services
--Data views for web services
+-Bookmarks, Front Page Demo, Diagnostics, Embed, Tag Cloud, Web Services, and Data views for web services